International & Comparative Law

 Career Opportunities in International Law and Business

-As a supplement to the work of the ILS and the Career Services Office, Professor Head each year presents at least one noon forum on this topic.
+As a supplement to the work of the ILS and the Career Services Office, Professor Head regularly presents a noon forum on this topic.
 The presentation is based on an outline of career opportunities, classified by types of career paths and types of employers, and is structured around an annotated handout designed to give guidance on where to obtain current information on internships, permanent jobs, graduate study opportunities, and so on.
-Copies of the handout are available from Professor Head at any time.

 Other Speakers and Events

-The law school hosts numerous workshops, colloquia and speakers each year, many of them by the ILS, to address topics of current interest in the areas of international and comparative law.
-In the past few years these have included speakers on the Asian financial crisis; the legal system in Tanzania; recent political and economic developments in Russia, Namibia, Kazakhstan, China and the European Union; criminal justice in Turkey; legal aspects of U.S. involvement in the Gulf War; WTO membership for China; and recent decisions of the International Court of Justice.
+The law school hosts numerous workshops, colloquia and speakers each year, many on topics of current interest in the areas of international and comparative law.
+In the past few years these have included a research workshop on international business and finance sponsored by the American Society of Comparative Law.
+The school has hosted speakers on the legal system in Tanzania; recent political and economic developments in India, China and the European Union; comparative constitutional reform; and international dispute resolution.
 Opportunity for student discussion of such topics has also come in the form of debates over U.S. participation in the United Nations and in regional trade pacts.